trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 	...
 	\end{INNER_BOUNDARIES}

-Within this block one defines as many CHAINs as there are inner boundaries. **Each inner boundary must be defined within a chain.
-(Even if there is only one curve in the chain.)** The order in which the CHAINs are defined is not important.
+Within this block one defines as many `CHAIN`s as there are inner boundaries. **Each inner boundary must be defined within a chain.
+(Even if there is only one curve in the chain.)** The order in which the `CHAIN`s are defined is not important.

 As an example, the following defines a model that has a single circular outer boundary and three inner circular boundaries.
 As usual, indentation is for the reader’s eyes only.
 Note that *between* the blocks, comments can be inserted starting with “%”.